educates/educates-terraform-modules/root-modules/educates-on-eks/README.md

-# Educates on GKE
+# Educates on EKS

-This module will create a GKE cluster and then provision Educates 3.x on top
+This module will create a EKS cluster and then provision Educates 3.x on top

 ## Configuration